noydvori/ChatApp/README.md

 ## Contributors

-This project was developed by Ronnie and Noy (EX2).
+This project was developed by Ronnie and Noy.

 Thank you for using our web chatting app!
 If you have any issues or questions, please don't hesitate to reach out.
 Happy chatting!